-2.2.2 Laboratory Reporting and Interpretation
+2.2.3 Laboratory Reporting and Interpretation

-Atlantic RBCA versus CWS PHC Laboratory Methodology
+Atlantic RBCA versus CWS PHC Laboratory Methodology - PHCs

-Atlantic RBCA Version 3 provides Tier I RBSLs that are considered equivalent or better protection than the CWS PHC.
+Atlantic RBCA Version 3.1 provides Tier I RBSLs for PHCs that are considered equivalent or better protection than the CWS PHC.
 In 2010, a sub-committee of Atlantic PIRI (composed of representatives from laboratories in Atlantic Canada who routinely perform petroleum hydrocarbon analyses) were tasked with identifying and implementing changes to the Atlantic RBCA Method to enable more direct comparison of data generated by the two methods.
-The result is the Atlantic RBCA results are now directly comparable to either the PIRI guidelines or the CCME CWS Guidelines.
+As such, the Atlantic RBCA results are now directly comparable to either the PIRI guidelines or the CCME CWS Guidelines.
 Although changes have been made to harmonize the data generated by the two methods, differences between the methods remain.
-These have been identified in Table 2.
+These have been identified in Table 2-1.